raiden-network/raiden/CONTRIBUTING.md

 contain:

 **For Feature Requests:**

-- A description of what you would like to see implemented
+- A description of what you would like to see implemented.
-- An explanation of why you believe this would make a good addition to Raiden
+- An explanation of why you believe this would make a good addition to Raiden.

 **For Bugs:**

-- A short description of the problem
+- A short description of the problem.
 - Detailed description of your system, raiden version, geth version, solidity version e.t.c.
-- What was the exact unexpected thing that occured
+- What was the exact unexpected thing that occured.
-- What you were expecting to happen instead
+- What you were expecting to happen instead.

 ### Creating a Pull Request